Hickory Creek (Delaware River tributary)

 Hickory Creek is a tributary of the Delaware River in Plumstead Township, Bucks County, Pennsylvania, in the United States.

 History

 Hickory Creek's name was due to the abundance of hickory trees in the area.
 It was once regarded as the border between the villages of Point Pleasant and Lower Black Eddy.

 Statistics

-Hickory Creek is located entirely within Plumstead Township, Bucks County, Pennsylvania.
+Hickory Creek is located entirely within Plumstead Township, Pennsylvania.
 Its GNIS I.D. number is 1176953.
 Its watershed is 1.50 sqmi, and meets at the Delaware River's 156.98 river mile.
 It rises at an elevation of 420 ft and meets the Delaware at an elevation of 72 ft, resulting in an average slope of 297.44 ft/mi.
 Its U.S. Geological I.D. number is 3109.

 Course

 Hickory rises near Tollgate Road, southeast of Ferry Road and flows northeast 1.17 mi to the Delaware River.